-Organic Chemistry I is an introduction to the structure, reactivity, and properties of organic compounds, presented using modern views of chemical bonding.
-These fundamental ideas are applied to topics ranging from synthetic chemistry to complex functional structures such as lipid bilayers.
-It is a 4-credit course that is an accelerated version of CHE 321 offered in the fall semester, condensed to about six weeks.
-The material learned early on in this course is essential to build upon and develop a deeper understanding of subsequent chapters.
+Organic Chemistry IIA CHE 322 is the continuation of Organic Chemistry I (CHE 321), with discussion of the structure, reactivity, and properties of organic compounds introduced in CHE 321.
+It is an accelerated version of CHE 322 offered in the spring semester, condensed to about six weeks.
+The material learned from CHE 321 is essential to build upon and develop a deeper understanding of subsequent chapters.
 Therefore, it is vital to keep up with the coursework and not fall behind.

-Prerequisite: A grade of C or better in CHE 132 or 142 (or any equivalent course from another university).
+Prerequisite: A grade of C or better in CHE 321 (or any equivalent course from another university).

-Instructor: Dr. Zachary E. Katsamanis Chemistry 513 Email: zachary.katsamanis@stonybrook.edu
+Instructor: Dr. Zachary E. Katsamanis

+Chemistry 513

+Email: zachary.katsamanis@stonybrook.edu

-Teaching Assistants: contact information and office hours for each TA (and instructor) will be provided on the Brightspace supported web site before the semester begins.
+Teaching Assistants: contact information and office hours for each TA (and instructor) will be provided on our course website (OSCER) before the semester begins.